High level on enabling MFA for Windows 365 with Conditional Access.

 6. Select Conditional Access within the left-hand menu.

-7. You will now see Conditional Access page.
+7. You will now see the Conditional Access page.

-9. Enter a name for the Conditional Access Policy and set assignments for all users as shown in the screenshot shown below.
+9. Enter a name for the Conditional Access Policy and set assignments for the users or groups in scope.
+I strongly recommend excluding your emergency or break-glass accounts rather than blindly targeting every administrative identity.

 14. The last section we will configure is Session, to set the controls on user access based sign-in frequency.
-In this example we set 4 hours however, you can choose what ever you/your organisation decide.
+In this example I set 4 hours; however, you can choose whatever you or your organisation decide.
+Microsoft now documents how the reauthentication behaviour differs between Windows 365, Azure Virtual Desktop, and Windows Cloud Login, so use that when tuning the experience.

-16. Once you have clicked Create, you will see the Newly created police in the policies section as shown in the screenshot below.
+16. Once you have clicked Create, you will see the newly created policy in the policies section as shown in the screenshot below.

 Summary